 Grbl was widely used and claim to be stable and and robust.
 Also LaserGRBL was strongly tested and does not show evident issues.
 Both can manage programs with million of gcode lines without problem.

 However some user experience issues of valid gcode lines reported as error or random hang/reset during engraving.
-Some other users report they report strange results in engraving, with shifted images in the direction of engraving.
 Why?